0atman/trebetherick.net/content/haven.md

 At this time there was no road between Trebetherick and Polzeath only a pedestrian/pony track through the six fields between the two villages.
 The main way in and out of Polzeath was via Dunder Hill.
 An elderly gentleman visiting us at The Haven could remember using the track to walk from Trebetherick to Polzeath and having to open and close the six field gates to get there.
 The residents of Polzeath would make journeys north and eastwards up Dunder Hill by pony and trap or cart and horse to market, for business, or for visiting further afield.
 It was customary for passengers and children to walk up the hills to lighten the load for the pony.
 On the return journey, when reaching Port Quin Cross, being mostly downhill and flat from there to the top of Dunder Hill, Polzeath, it was possible to give the ponies a good gallop.
 Those flat fields are called Galloping Fields.
 In summer, day trippers to Polzeath beach, for example the St. Mabyn and St. Kew Sunday School or feast day outings, travelled by horse drawn charabanc, (open cart or coach with bench seats).
-On arrival the horses were stabled, fed and watered at Male's Stables/Refreshment Rooms, (photo)
+On arrival the horses were stabled, fed and watered at Male's Stables/Refreshment Rooms, charabancs stabled, cars parked (photo)

 <img width="50%" src="/Males-tea-rooms.jpg" alt="Males-tea-rooms.jpg">